-Control Objective 3: Controls provide reasonable assurance that changes to existing plans and participant records are authorized.
+Control Objective 3: Controls provide reasonable assurance that changes to existing plans and participant records are performed completely and accurately.

 BPAS requires written authorization from plan sponsors for any material changes in plan design.
 Plan Consultants review the terms of applicable documents of client accounts when legal changes and/or plan amendments occur.
 All plan amendments are signed by the client and maintained for confirmation.
 Plan documents and amendments are prepared by the Document Services Team (Control 3.1).